-Elk Grove Village is a planned community, incorporated as a township in 1957, and most of the house were built by the Centrex Corporation.
+Elk Grove Village is a community, incorporated as a township in 1957, and most of the house were built by the Centrex Corporation.
 The plan was to separate the residential from the industrial areas, which is why the industrial park is so large.
-Back in the day, however, the area was home to most German immigrant families and farmers, for whom many of the major streets are named.
-The last of these farmholds is Busse Farm, which was once considered the site for the new stadium of the Chicago Bears.
+Back in the day, however, the area was home to most German immigrant families and farmers, for whom many of the major streets’ names are.
+The last of these farmholds is Busse Farm.
+Which was once considered the site for the new stadium of the Chicago Bears.

 Elk Grove Village have quite a few firsts under its belt.
 It was one of the first Illinois municipalities to ban smoking in public.
 It was also the first suburb in Chicago to use red light cameras, and the first in Illinois to inaugurate a Leed Gold Certified Village Hall.